How to Remove Lead Paint from Your Home Safely

 Lead paint is a known health hazard.
 When children are exposed to it as dust that comes off the walls as the paint wears away, the toxic metal can cause brain damage, while vulnerable unborn

 Lead paint is a known health hazard.
 When children are exposed to it as dust that comes off the walls as the paint wears away, the toxic metal can cause brain damage, while vulnerable unborn children exposed to it are at increased risk of birth defects if the mother is exposed.
 Yet lead paint remains in many older homes.
-Here is real advice on how to remove lead paint from your home safely.
+Here is real advice on how to remove lead paint from your home safely according to professionals.

 Painting Over It